 Review: Show the Problem Solving Process graphic, and review the Define, Prepare, Try, and Reflect steps.
 Let the students know that the micro and mini projects they worked on previously focused on the Define and Prepare steps.
 With this project, they will also work through these two steps, but then continue on to the Try and Reflect steps.
 They will also cycle back through them at least once to refine their app.

 Transition: If students are not already seated in their app teams, have them do so now.

-Distribute: One copy per team of App Design Kickoff Activity Guide
+Distribute: One copy per team of the activity guide.

-C App Design Kickoff
+App Design Kickoff